-We welcome you as a "founding" stockholder of Visteon, which began trading publicly on a "when-issued" basis for the first time on global automotive parts industry by capitalizing on the extensive experience we have gained as the largest supplier to Ford, the world's largest producer of trucks and the second largest producer of cars and trucks combined.
+We welcome you as a "founding" stockholder of Visteon, which began trading publicly on a "when-issued" basis for the first time on June 8, 2000.

+We are the world's second largest supplier of automotive systems, modules and components to global vehicle manufacturers.
+We have become a leader in the global automotive parts industry by capitalizing on the extensive experience we have gained as the largest supplier to Ford, the world's largest producer of trucks and the second largest producer of cars and trucks combined.
 We have been the largest supplier of automotive parts to Ford for most of Ford's history, and even as we continue to broaden our base of customers and products, we expect to continue to be the primary supplier to Ford for many years to come.
-We have established a broad global presence, with a workforce of over 81,000 and a network of manufacturing sites, technical centers, sales offices and joint ventures located in every major region of the world.
+We have a broad global presence, with a workforce of over 81,000 and a network of manufacturing sites, technical centers, sales offices and joint ventures located in every major region of the world.